Oregon State University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Oregon State, approximately 52% of students took out student loans averaging $7,242 a year.
 That adds up to $28,968 over four years for those students.

 The student loan default rate at Oregon State is 3.9%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 How Much Money Do Oregon State Graduates Make?bachelor's degree recipients from Oregon State make around $49,600 per year during the early years of their employment.
-That's great news for Oregon State students since it is 25% more than the average college graduate's salary of $39,802 per year.
+This is good news for future Oregon State graduates since it is 25% more than the average college graduate's salary of $39,802 per year.

 Location of Oregon State University

 Contact details for Oregon State are given below.